mbaddah/Sauce-Demo-UI-Tests/Test Strategy.md

 - Playwright
 - pytest-bdd
 - Docker
-- CICD using Github
+- CICD using Github Actions

 ## Risk management

+- N/A

 ## Test metrics & reporting

-- Metrics and reports to b captured via Github actions pipeline and Playwright report.
+- Metrics and reports to be captured via Github actions pipeline and Playwright html report.

 ## Test Data Management

+- Test data management details go here.
+Information that needs documenting includes:
+    - Test data location and where data is sourced from
+    - How clean up data if required
+    - How to update data
--
+    - PII considerations

-## Entry / Exit criteria
+## Entry and Exit criteria

--
+- 'Definition of Ready' and 'Definition of Done' have been scoped out by the team (generally as part of sprint planning and backlog grooming)

 ## Defect management